Keyboard shortcuts

 }

-Typically the union error value returned by a function should be handled by a type switch:
+Typically the union error value returned by a procedure should be handled by a type switch:

 import "core:os"